OpenDendro/opendendro/docs/python.md

 !!!
 Info "Planned release information"
         DplPy is planned to be released as a `pip` and `conda` packages for easy installation (`pip install dplpy` or `conda install -c conda-forge dplpy`). **As DplPy is still under development, the current installation process requires manual installation of specific packages.**

 !!!
-Warning "Known nstallation issues"
+Warning "Known Installation issues"
         - Packages installing through `pip`, such as CSAPS or Jupyter Notebook, might return a `DuplicateOptionError` error upon installing.
 When running into said error, deactivate your conda enviroment and close and reopen your terminal/VScode.
         - **Best practice**: prior to creating an enviroment, ensure that you are outside of `base` by doing `conda deactivate`.
 This should be repeated at any give instance where the conda environment is shown as `base`.